Saline Valley Hot Springs: Palm Spring

 There are two primitive soaking pools fed by Palm Spring.
 The Wizard Pool is one of the hottest thermal springs in the Saline Valley with temperatures between 105 °F and 112 °F. The three and-a-half foot deep hexagonal soaking pool was built in the 1980s from rock and concrete.
 Seating has been built surrounding the pool.
 The Volcano Pool has a cooler temperature than Wizard pool, and is also constructed from rock and concrete and is above ground, whereas Wizard is below ground.
 Volcano is 15 feet across, with temperatures ranging from 98 °F to 104 °F.

 Upper Warm Spring

 Upper Warm Spring emerges from the source at 102 °F. It consists of two soaking pools, a small sand-bottomed pool and a cool water pool.

 Water profile

 The hot spring water emerges from the source between 102 °F and 112 °F.

 Location

-The springs are located in a remote region of Death Valley, accessible by a 50-mile long dirt road through deep desert.
+The springs are located in a remote valley within Death Valley National Park, accessible by a 50-mile long dirt road through deep desert.
 The Chicken Strip, a non-towered, makeshift dirt landing strip is found nearby.